MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

     1. Inspect the file in the quarantined folder on SharePoint online.
     2. You can also look at the audit logs to deep dive into the file properties.
-    3. If the file is found to be against corporate policy, run the organization’s Incident Response (IR) process.
+    3. If you find the file is against corporate policy, run the organization’s Incident Response (IR) process.
-    4. If the file is found to be harmless, you can restore the file from quarantine, at which point the original file is released, i.e. it is copied back to the original location, the tombstone is deleted and the user can access the file.
+    4. If you find that the file is harmless, you can restore the file from quarantine.
+At that point the original file is released, meaning it's copied back to the original location, the tombstone is deleted, and the user can access the file.

        ![quarantine restore](./media/quarantine-restore.png)

-7. After you have validated that the policy runs smoothly, you can use the automatic governance actions in the policy to prevent further leaks and automatically applying Admin quarantine when the policy is matched.
+7. Validate that the policy runs smoothly.
+Then, you can use the automatic governance actions in the policy to prevent further leaks and automatically apply an Admin quarantine when the policy is matched.

 > [!NOTE]
 > When you restore a file: